Visa joins Coke in call for independent body to reform FIFA

-* Lantheus Holdings Inc says closing of a new $275 million term loan facility and a new $75 million five-year cash-flow revolver facility

-NEW YORK, July 23 Visa Inc joined fellow FIFA sponsor Coca-Cola Co on Thursday in calling for an independent commission to reform the way that soccer's governing body is run.
+NEW YORK Visa Inc joined fellow FIFA sponsor Coca-Cola Co on Thursday in calling for an independent commission to reform the way that football's governing body is run.

 The credit card company's chief executive said on its quarterly earnings call that FIFA's responses to corruption allegations were "wholly inadequate" and showed a lack of awareness of the need for change.